-Three possible outcomes may result from the Dissertation proposal defense.
-First, the Committee may approve the Candidate's proposal.
-If the proposal is successfully defended, the Committee will sign the cover page of the proposal and it will be placed in the Candidate's file.
-The Candidate will be given permission to begin Step Six of the Dissertation process.

-Second, the Committee may accept the proposal with modifications.
-The Committee will not approve the proposal until such changes are made.
-The Candidate should submit these modifications to the Chair for review.

-Third, the Committee may not approve the proposal.
-Rescheduling and recommendations for a second attempt will be determined on a case-by-case basis by each Committee.
-A successful proposal defense must be accomplished before the Candidate can move forward with any aspect of conducting the research or evaluation.
+Three possible outcomes may result from the dissertation proposal defense.
+First, the student passes the proposal defense and the candidate will be given permission to begin step six of the dissertation process.
+Second, the committee may accept the proposal with modifications.
+The committee will not approve the proposal until such changes are made.
+The candidate should submit these modifications to the chair for review.
+Third, the committee may not approve the proposal.
+Rescheduling and recommendations for a second attempt will be determined on a caseby-case basis by each committee.
+A successful proposal defense must be accomplished before the candidate can move forward with any aspect of conducting the research.